 Ultimately, the gamble didn’t pay off for the Lightning.
 Although his offensive skills were on full display in Syracuse, recording 37 assists in 69 games, DeAngelo simply didn’t mesh well with the organization.
 His lack of work ethic and questionable play in the defensive zone led to him being a healthy scratch several times during the season.
 After just one season with the Syracuse Crunch, the Lightning traded him to the Arizona Coyotes in exchange for a 2016 second-round pick.

 Nearly a year to the day after he was traded, the Coyotes sent him to the New York Rangers for Derek Stepan and Antti Raanta.
 DeAngelo tallied 19 goals and 73 assists in 167 regular-season games through four seasons with the Rangers before running into trouble again.
 As you might expect, his tenure was full of ups and downs, but he never learned from his mistakes.
 The Rangers waived him six games into the 2020-21 season after an altercation with a teammate and bought out his contract in July.
 Less than a week later, the Carolina Hurricanes signed him to a one-year deal.
 The 25-year-old defenseman will get yet another chance to prove himself this season.
-Many, including myself, are skeptical that he will change, but only time will tell.

 Round 2, 35th Overall: Dominik Masin